Verhaeg/systemSetup/README.md

 ## Missing stuff and TODO

 Yes I know =P I'll be adding more stuff as I install them and configure on my computer such as:
-- Better bashrc (or even replace it with ZSH and oh-my-zsh)
-- Chrome Dev
+- Chrome Dev (it's configured but didn't find a nice way to set it up)